Showing posts with label effective communication. Show all posts

 Avoid shopworn buzz phrases

 5. Our people are our most valuable asset – How many mission statements, speeches and ads, include this syrupy old slogan?
-It automatically invites skepticism.
+It invites skepticism.
 List examples that demonstrate an organization’s commitment to employee well-being, as opposed to spouting a ubiquitous platitude.

 www.freepik.com/photos/business">Business photo created by pch.vector - www.freepik.comption